gcxchange-gcechange/spfx-walls/README.md

 ## Summary

-Lock out certain user interface components so only Tenant Admins can access them.
+Lock out certain user interface components so only Tenant Admins or special roles can access them.

-Deploys tenant wide.
+**_Group id values based on gcxchange.
+To use use on a different tenant, please update the group id values._**

+## Deployment

+spfx-walls is intended to be deployed tenant wide

+## Required API access

+These Graph permissions are required for spfx-walls to run properly
+- User.ReadBasic.All
+- Group.Read.All
+- RoleManagement.Read.Directory

 ## Used SharePoint Framework Version